zerynth/docs/docs/reference/guide/docs/basics.md

 will print `5`.

+!!! warning
-**Important warning:**  The default value is evaluated only once.
+	The default value is evaluated only once.
 This makes a difference when the default is a mutable object such as a list, dictionary, or instances of most classes.
 For example, the following function accumulates the arguments passed to it on subsequent calls:

 ```